|Abercromby of Birkenbog|

 Birkenbog seems to have remained the home of the main branch of the family until the time of Sir George Abercromby, 4th baronet (1750-1831), whose wife inherited Forglen House on the death of her brother, the 8th Lord Banff, in 1803.
-Sir Robert Abercromby, 5th baronet (1784-1855) rebuilt Forglen in 1839 to the design of James Smith, and this and (after 1877) Dunlugas remained the family seats until the death of Sir Robert Alexander Abercromby, 9th baronet, in 1972, when they appear to have been sold.
+Sir Robert Abercromby, 5th baronet (1784-1855) rebuilt Forglen in 1839 to the design of James Smith, and this and (after 1877) Dunlugas remained the family seats until the death of Sir Robert Alexander Abercromby, 9th baronet, in 1972.
+Dunlugas passed to Lady Abercromby's daughter by her first marriage, Mrs. Alexandra Stancioff, who remains the owner today.
 In 2009, Forglen belonged to Mr & Mrs Russell.
 The baronetcy became dormant in 2003 on the death of Sir Ian Abercromby, the 10th and last baronet, who did not inherit the Scottish estates and lived at Tynte Park, co.
 Wicklow, and in Spain.

 Hector Abercromby, a younger brother of the James Abercromby who acquired Birkenbog in the late 16th century, purchased a lease of Fetternear House from the Leslie family in 1627, and Fetternear descended to Francis Abercromby, Lord Glassford (1654-1703), who gave up the lease in 1690.